HRB Floriculture Ltd.

 The attendance records of the Directors at the Board Meetings & at AGM during theyear ended on 31st March 2020 are as follows:-

 c) Key Managerial Personnel

-The terms of reference of the Audit Committee are in accordance with the provisions ofSection 177 of the Companies Act 2013 and the Listing Regulations 2015.
-It inter-aliaincludes the following:
+The terms of reference of the Audit Committee are in accordance with the provisions ofSection 177 of the Companies Act 2013 and the Listing Regulations.
+It inter-alia includesthe following:-

 a) the recommendation for appointment remuneration and terms of appointment ofauditors of the company;